1986 New York Mets season: August

-Former MVP George Foster was released.
-Former Mets favorite Lee Mazzilli returned.
-Gary Carter was injured.
-While he was gone, the Mets won 8 of 11 games.
+Former MVP George Foster was released after he was benched for Kevin Mitchell, partially due to Foster's decline in production and Mets manager Davey Johnson trying to get Mitchell more playing time, and also due to Foster giving comments following his benching suggesting that it might've been racially motivated, along with other teams' personnel decisions.
+Former Mets favorite Lee Mazzilli was resigned after Pittsburgh released him, filling Foster's spot in the roster.
+Gary Carter was injured with a broken thumb, and missed two weeks.
+While he was gone, the Mets won 8 of 11 games with Ed Hearn filling in for catcher duties.
 The Mets went 21–11 in August and ended with a season record, to that point, of 87–43 and were up by 19 games in the NL East division.

 September–October

 When they got to Philadelphia, droves of Mets fans were there to see if they would clinch the NL East.
 In fact, they seemed to take up half of Veterans Stadium.
-Given what had happened to them when they got swept in a three-game series by the Cubs in Philadelphia preceding the series and not wanting to see visiting teams win a division title on their field, the Phillies swept the Mets.
+Given what had happened to them when they got swept in a three-game series by the Chicago Cubs at Wrigley Field preceding the series and not wanting to see visiting teams win a division title on their field, the Phillies swept the Mets.
 During the series, Mets fans at Veterans Stadium became unruly and damaged seats in the upper deck (the 700 level).
 One Mets fan was arrested after striking at two Philadelphia police officers.
 The Phillie Phanatic summed up the Mets being swept by crushing three Mets helmets in front of the Mets dugout during the final game of the series.
 The Phillies ended up being the only team in the league to post a winning record against the Mets, going 10–8, with a 7–2 mark at Veterans Stadium.
 During the postseason awards, the Mets rivalry with the Phillies and that series was played out again, as it was Mike Schmidt of the Phillies who won the National League MVP Award, ahead of Gary Carter, who finished third, and Keith Hernandez, who finished fourth.
 It was Schmidt's third career MVP.

 The Mets then split a two-game series in St. Louis, trimming the magic number to clinch to 1 on September 16.
 The following day, they faced Dennis Eckersley and the Chicago Cubs.
 With a flu-ridden Hernandez, Dave Magadan was the offensive source of the day.
 Hernandez returned in the 9th to get the final out.
 The champagne was popped immediately while the fans invaded the field quickly.
-The Mets won a team-record 108 games after defeating the Pirates.
+The Mets won a team-record 108 games after defeating the Pittsburgh Pirates.

-The Mets went 21–11 during the final two months to end the season with a record of 108-54 while winning the NL East division by 21.5 games.
+The Mets went 21–11 during the final two months to end the season with a record of 108-54 while winning the National League East division by 21.5 games.